Written by Richard Perry

 Withdrawal Methods

 We like the fact that XM does not charge any fees or commissions on withdrawals across payment methods.
 The only exception to this is with Wire transfers of less than $200, which incurs a $15 charge.
-However, even then, many other brokers would charge a fee of up to $25 for all wire withdrawals.
+However, many other brokers typically charge up to $25 for all wire transfer withdrawals, regardless of the amount.

-Some brokers will charge for additional withdrawals in a month, regardless of the method.
+Some brokers will charge for additional withdrawals requested within the same month, regardless of what method clients use.
 The fact that XM does not charge for withdrawals beyond the first one helps to keep costs down for the trader.

 All withdrawals are processed within 24 hours.
 This is prompt and fairly standard across the industry.

-Wire TransferIn the EU – 3 working days; Elsewhere – up to 5 business daysFree above $200
+Wire Transfers2 to 5 business daysFree above $200

-In line with anti-money laundering regulations, traders must use the same withdrawal method as the one used for depositing.
-There is also a withdrawal priority procedure if you have funded the account by different methods.
-If you have deposited via a credit/debit card, then the withdrawal back onto the same card, can cover the deposit amount.
+In line with anti-money laundering regulations, traders must use the same withdrawal method they deposited with.
+There is also a withdrawal priority procedure if you have funded the account using several different methods.
+If you deposited funds using a credit or debit card, you can withdraw an amount up to your original deposit back onto the same card.
 Anything above this amount should be transferred via bank wire or e-wallet.

 Withdrawal Methods